Who is Andrew Tate and why has he suddenly gone viral?

 Every other video seems to feature him on TikTok and Instagram over the last few weeks, and he’s become one of the most ubiquitous faces on the app – as well as one of the most controversial.

-But who is Andrew Tate and why has he suddenly gone viral?
+But who is Andrew 'Cobra' Tate and why has he suddenly gone viral?

 Here’s everything you need to know.